-(1) Earnings (loss) per share
+(l) Earnings (loss) per share

-The calculation of earnings (loss) per share ("EPS") is based on the weighted average number of shares outstanding for each year.
-The basic EPS is calculated by dividing the earnings or loss attributable to the equity owners of the Company by the weighted average number of common shares outstanding during the year.
+The calculation of earnings (loss) per share ("EPS") is based on the weighted average number of shares outstanding for each period.
+The basic EPS is calculated by dividing the earnings or loss attributable to the equity owners of the Company by the weighted average number of common shares outstanding during the period.